muhammadhilmi007/Samudra-App/readme.md

     ```

 6. Start the Application:
-   To run the Hexadash Admin Dashboard in your local environment, execute the following command:
+   To run the Samudra App Admin Dashboard in your local environment, execute the following command:
     ```
     npm start
     ```